-So, here’s the thing: You now have a better understanding of what hirsutism is, in short superfluous hair growth caused by hormonal imbalance.
+So, here’s the thing: You now have a better understanding of what hirsutism is.
+Simply put, it’s superfluous hair growth caused by hormonal imbalance.

+You or someone you know may experience symptoms.
 Have an endocrinologist diagnose the condition.
 Get the necessary medical and “cosmetic” treatment.
-Some considerations in treating symptoms are:

-- Permanent or temporary results
+- Are these permanent or temporary results?

-I hope this short article, “Hirsutism | Simply Superfluous Hair Growth.” has helped you in some way.
+I hope this short article, “Hirsutism | Superfluous Hair Growth” has helped you in some way.

 There is a vast amount of information on the subject and related matter.
-This is only an introduction especially for those who are at a loss and need to be pointed in the right direction.
+This is only an introduction, especially for those who are at a loss and need to be pointed in the right direction.